 Whenever the market is not in equilibrium, either because the market price is too high (excess supply) or too low (excess demand), the forces of supply and demand will cause prices to adjust and the market price will move towards the equilibrium price.

 In the description above we focused on the market equilibrium in a single market ignoring that in reality there are many markets, one for each good or service that people want to trade.
 For this reason, what we described is also sometimes referred to as “partial equilibrium”.
 General equilibrium theory takes the interaction between different markets into account and studies how the forces of supply and demand tend to move the economy as a whole towards an equilibrium.
 The equilibrium in General equilibrium theory is also sometimes called Walrasian equilibrium named after the French mathematician and economist Léon Walras (1834-1910) was the first to study and formalize this idea (see Walras, L., “Elements of pure Economics”).

 Good to know

 Are the prices we observe when we enter a store competitive equilibrium prices?
 First of all, many markets are not perfectly competitive (i.e. some firms or consumers have market power and therefore the prices in these markets are not the prices we would expect to see in a perfectly competitive market).
-Second, the equilibrium price of a specific good or service depends on many factors (e.g., the price of related goods, the income of the consumers, the costs of the producers, tastes, expectations, and so forth).
+Second, the equilibrium price of a specific good or service depends on many factors (e.g., the price of related goods, i.e. complements and substitutes, the income of the consumers, the costs of the producers, tastes, expectations, and so forth).
 Many of these factors affect the supply or demand function (and in some cases both) and change frequently over time.
 Therefore, also the market prices of the goods and services fluctuate over time and the prices we observe in the shops might be above or below the equilibrium price.
-This situations of excess supply or excess demand are only temporary and as we know that the prices will move towards the equilibrium price, we know that the prices we observe will fluctuate around the equilibrium price.
+These situations of excess supply or excess demand are only temporary, and as we know that the prices will move towards the equilibrium price, we expect that the prices we observe will fluctuate around the equilibrium price.